MLHale/nebraska-gencyber-modules/phishing/url-analysis.md

 >![trickyurls](./img/punycode.png)

-### Link #9
+### Link #9 and #10

+**Right Click** on links #9 and #10 and select `Open Link in New Tab`.
+Switch to the new tab.

-Click on Link #9.
-The destination appears to be wellsfargo.com.
+When you visit these links, the destination appears to be wellsfargo.com.
 Even the URL appears to be wellsfargo.com.
 But a few things are off.
 The protocol is different and there are additional characters (`<`, `...` and `,`) that you would not normally see.
 Now click in the URL bar and navigate to the right of the URL using arrow keys.
 You will notice a bunch of text.
 Copy the entire URL (`crtl+a` and then `crtl+c`) and paste it in Notepad.

 > ![trickyurls](./img/dataURL.png)